U.S. Women's Open

-The U.S. Women's Open is one of 15 national golf championships conducted by the United States Golf Association (USGA), is the oldest of the LPGA Tour's five major championships, which includes the Chevron Championship, Women's PGA Championship, Women's Open Championship, and The Evian Championship.
+The U.S. Women's Open is one of 15 national golf championships conducted by the United States Golf Association (USGA), and is the oldest of the LPGA Tour's five major championships, which includes the Chevron Championship, Women's PGA Championship, Women's Open Championship, and The Evian Championship.

 Established in 1946, the U.S. Women's Open is the only event to have been recognized as a major by the LPGA since the group's founding in 1950.
 Originally operated by the Women's Professional Golfers Association (WPGA) for its first three years and the LPGA for the next four, it became a USGA event in 1953.
 Since 2018, the tournament has normally been held the week after Memorial Day.
 The U.S. Women's Open is the second major of the LPGA season and has the highest purse in women's golf.
 The most recent increase, announced in January 2022, saw the purse nearly double from its previous $5.5 million (2019–2021) to $10 million starting in 2022.
 The 2022 purse increase came about when the nonprofit health care company ProMedica was announced as the tournament's presenting sponsor.

-For 2020, it was the final major of the year and be held for the first time over two courses, as it was postponed to December, due to the COVID-19 pandemic that postponed golf tournaments from March through June.
+For 2020, it was the final major of the year and was held for the first time over two courses, as it was postponed to December, due to the COVID-19 pandemic that postponed golf tournaments from March through June.

 In 2007, international players outnumbered Americans for the first time.
 The 2008 tournament was won by South Korean Inbee Park, who became the event's youngest winner ever at age 19 years, 11 months, 17 days.
 In 2021, Yuka Saso matched Park as the youngest winner ever.

 Since 2018, the U.S. Women's Open has normally been held prior to its men's counterpart rather than following it and the U.S. Senior Open.
 In announcing this schedule change, the USGA stated that it would "provide optimum playing conditions for the world's best players across a broader variety of the country's finest golf courses."

 The playoff format was modified in 2018, reduced from three to two aggregate holes, followed by sudden death.
 The last 18-hole playoff was in 2006; the three-hole playoff was introduced the following year and used in 2011 and 2016.

 In 2024, the USGA announced a new presenting sponsor, Ally Financial, and an increase in prize money.
 There was also a change to the winner's share of the purse, with the men's and women's open winner earning 20% of the total; $2.4 million for that year's Women's Open winner.